Rishav-code-bit/foodANDhospitality/README.md

 py manage.py createsuperuser
 ```
 - Give username, email, password and your admin account will be created.
-- After login , admin can see how many customer, mechanic, recent service orders on dashboard
+- After login , admin can see how many informer, volunteer, recent service orders on dashboard
-- Admin can see/add/update/delete customers
+- Admin can see/add/update/delete informers
-- Admin can see each customer invoice (if two request made by same customer it will show total sum of both request)
+- Admin can see each informer invoice (if two request made by same customer it will show total sum of both request)
-- Admin can see/add/update/delete mechanics
+- Admin can see/add/update/delete volunteers
-- Admin can approve(hire) mechanics (requested by mechanic) based on their skills
+- Admin can approve(hire) volunteers (requested by mechanic) based on their skills
-- Admin can see/update mechanic salary
+- Admin can see/update volunteer salary
-- Admin can see/update/delete request/enquiry for service sent by customer
+- Admin can see/update/delete request/enquiry for service sent by informer
 - Admin can also make request for service (suppose customer directly reached to service center/office)
-- Admin can approve request for service made by customer and assign to mechanic for repairing and will provide cost according to problem description
 - Admin can see all service cost of request (both approved and pending)
-- Admin can see feedbacks sent by customer/mechanic
+- Admin can see feedbacks sent by informer/volunteer
 ---
 ### Other Features
 - we can change theme of website day(white) and night(black)